grimmelm/ctech404/ctech401/module_2/e8_project_eggs_in_basket/exercise_specs.md

 ## Exercise Context
 It's time to put into pratice everything you've learned thus far!
-You're going to create an interactive program that uses python expressions to calculate how many cartons of eggs you can fill during your next grocery story visit! (kinda lame but ...lol)
+You're going to create an interactive program that uses python expressions to calculate how many cartons of eggs you can fill during your next grocery story visit! (<b>kinda lame but ...lol</b> any more context?)

 ## Exercise Instructions
 One carton of eggs contains 12 eggs.